Riley Year 3-4

 1:1 - Miss Harris

-PE days are Tuesday and Wednesday - children should come to school dressed in their PE kits.
+PE day for Spring Term 1 is Monday - children should come to school dressed in their PE kits.

 Children should bring their bags to school everyday.